CIBHS is currently coordinating data collection for the

 surveys per day, and number of surveys per Reporting Unit (if

 applicable).
-Please contact Samantha Spangler (email@example.com) and
+Please contact Samantha Spangler (email@example.com) to be added

 to your County’s contact list.